hughobrien/zfs-remote-mirror/README.md

 I should also note, that much to my surprise, my simple 1A USB power supply is able to both power the RPi, and the 2TB USB powered drive I attached to it, no powered hub needed - though this may be putting some strain on the RPi's linear regulators.

 Congratulations on making it to the end, as a reward, here's a pre-made RPi image file containing almost all of the above modifications.
-You'll have to tolerate the user being called 'hugh' (you can change that after logging in), and you'll have to install your own CA key, but otherwise it should speed things up quite a bit.
+You'll have to install your own CA key, but otherwise it should speed things up quite a bit.
 Why didn't I mention this earlier?
 Think how much more you now know!

-Use *xz* to decompress it and then mount it with *mdconfig* as above.
-Verify that the file matches the following hash:
+Though this is sized for 4GB cards, it will also work with larger ones, though the extra space won't accessible.

+It's easiest to flash the image directly, then connect in and make the necessary changes, you should also verify the checksum matches the one shown below.

 	hugh@local$ prefix="https://github.com/hughobrien/zfs-remote-mirror/raw/master"
-	hugh@local$ fetch $prefix/FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img.xz
+	hugh@local$ fetch $prefix/FreeBSD-armv6-10.2-RPI-B-ZFS-295681M.img.xz
-	hugh@local$ sha256 FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img.xz
+	hugh@local$ sha256 FreeBSD-armv6-10.2-RPI-B-ZFS-295681M.img.xz
-	SHA256 (FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img.xz) = 18761793070c96480fb40ec2b8f99ec5a0fa80e2056c8f9f2d279a7ed446dbdb
+	SHA256 (FreeBSD-armv6-10.2-RPI-B-ZFS-295681M.img.xz) = 338490fb8985d0778a5de743b1e8f4b5cac9b30ba3b398e6ffa49937c8a56137
-	hugh@local$ xz -k FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img.xz
-	# now use mdconfig and mount

-You can also flash the image directly and make your changes live, grab a signed login key to do this:

-	root@local# xzcat FreeBSD-armv6-10.2-RPI-B-ZFS-295483M.img.xz | dd of=/dev/mmcsd0 bs=1m
+	root@local# xzcat FreeBSD-armv6-10.2-RPI-B-ZFS-295681M.img.xz | dd of=/dev/mmcsd0 bs=1m
-	# transfer to RPi
+	# transfer to RPi, give it about 30 seconds to boot.
 	hugh@local$ fetch $prefix/keys/knox-login
 	hugh@local$ fetch $prefix/keys/knox-login-cert.pub
+	hugh@local$ chmod 600 knox-login
-	hugh@local$ ssh -i knox-login hugh@192.168.1.13 # replace with your assigned IP
+	hugh@local$ ssh -i knox-login root@192.168.1.13 # replace with your assigned IP

-	ED25519 key fingerprint will be fd:7f:81:8f:7a:41:58:e1:76:c4:9f:de:80:94:87:61
+	ED25519 key fingerprint will be 8f:a5:94:2e:b5:a2:97:93:ed:71:2c:67:de:a1:32:9c

+Now that you're in, you should replace the ssh host key and the ssh certificate authority key with your own (or else I'll be able to login).
+These were explained above.
+You'll have to mount the root file-system as read-write beforehand though:

+	root@knox# mount -o rw /
+	root@knox# cd /etc/ssh/
+	root@knox# rm ssh_host_ed25519_key ssh_host_ed25519_key.pub
+	root@knox# ssh-keygen -t ed25519 -f ssh_host_ed25519_key
+	#replace /etc/ssh/knox-ca with the public key of your chosen CA key
+	root@knox reboot

+Now create and sign a login key as described in the main guide.
+When the system is back up and you attempt to reconnect, you'll get an SSH error about 'remote host identification changed', as indeed it has.
+Edit your *~/.ssh/known_hosts* file to remove the offending entry (probably the last line in the file).

-Now go back to the start and fill in any missing steps.
+With that done, go back to the start of this guide and fill in any missing steps.

-One last thing, once I have the image fully configured, I like to edit */etc/fstab* and make system read-only, and create a tmpfs for all of */var*.
-This means that if the system loses power when the external drive isn't in action, there should never be any issues with it coming back up clean.
-Reboot after this change.

-	/dev/mmcsd0s1   /boot/msdos     msdosfs ro,noatime      0 0
-	/dev/mmcsd0s2a  /               ufs ro,noatime          1 1
-	/dev/mmcsd0s3.eli       none    swap    sw      0       0
-	tmpfs   /tmp    tmpfs   rw,mode=1777    0       0
-	tmpfs   /var    tmpfs   rw      0       0

-If you find yourself needing to make changes to the system, you can remount it with:

-	root@knox# mount -o rw / # use -o ro to put it back

 Appendix - ECC Memory
 ====================